 They may also perform a urinary sediment examination.
 This test measures the amount of red and white blood cells, looks for high levels of bacteria, and searches for high numbers of tube-shaped particles called cellular casts.

 Urine volume measurements

 Measuring urine output is one of the simplest tests to help diagnose kidney failure.
-For example, low urinary output may suggest that kidney disease is due to a urinary blockage, which can be caused by multiple illnesses or injuries.
+For example, low urinary output may suggest that kidney disease is due to a urinary blockage, which multiple illnesses or injuries can cause.

 Your doctor may order blood tests to measure substances that are filtered by your kidneys, such as blood urea nitrogen (BUN) and creatinine (Cr).
 A rapid rise in these levels may indicate acute kidney failure.

-Tests such as ultrasounds, MRIs, and CT scans provide images of the kidneys themselves, along with the urinary tract.
+Tests like ultrasounds, MRIs, and CT scans provide images of the kidneys themselves as well as the urinary tract.
 This allows your doctor to look for blockages or abnormalities in your kidneys.

 Kidney tissue sample

 Tissue samples are examined for abnormal deposits, scarring, or infectious organisms.
 Your doctor will use a kidney biopsy to collect the tissue sample.
 A biopsy is a simple procedure that’s usually performed while you’re awake.

 Your doctor will give you a local anesthetic so you don’t feel any pain.
 They’ll then insert a biopsy needle through your skin and down into your kidney to get the sample.
 X-ray or ultrasound equipment will locate the kidneys and help your doctor in guiding the needle.